 Committed revision 1.

-Now we want to edit A and add few pieces of text.
-Then edit B also.
+Now you want to edit A and add few pieces of text.
+Then you will edit B next.

 dragon% echo "This file looks empty, so let's put some text inside it" > A